What is Hyper-V Replica?

 Configure the replication frequency.
 By design, 5 minutes is the recommended frequency but you can select 10 or 15 minutes.

-Select if any additional recover points must be created.
-By default, only the latest recovery point will be maintain.
+Select if any additional recovery points must be created.
+By default, only the latest recovery point will be maintained.

 Click Finish to validate the wizard.
-The replication process will start in a few moment.
+The replication process will start in a few moments.

 Once complete and depending the size of the Virtual Machine, then the VM will appear on the secondary host.